12 engaging scrollytelling examples to inspire your content

 Why we picked this example

 In this digital story from El Periódico, clever interactive design reinforces the tone and angle of the story (read: these billionaires are babies).
-The publisher combines Illustrations with eye-catching imagery to make the story visually compelling, while adding clarity.
+The publisher combines illustrations with eye-catching imagery to make the story visually compelling, while adding clarity.

-12. When marketing goes haywire: a survival guide for modern marketers
+11. When marketing goes haywire: a survival guide for modern marketers

 What it is: an actionable guide to help marketers weather crises and uncertain times.